Managing the System Configuration

 Downloading the File

-The Download File option downloads your TrueNAS SCALE current configuration to the local machine.
+The Download File option downloads your TrueNAS current configuration to the local machine.

-When you download the configuration file, you have the option to Export Password Secret Seed, which includes encrypted passwords in the configuration file.
-This allows you to restore the configuration file to a different operating system device where the decryption seed is not already present.
-Users must physically secure configuration backups containing the seed to prevent unauthorized access or password decryption.
+When you download the configuration (config) file, you have the option to include the secret seed in the config file.
+Select Export Password Secret Seed to download this file.
+Downloading the config file and the secret seed file allows you to restore the system to a different operating system device where the secret seed is not already present.

 We recommend backing up the system configuration regularly.
 Doing so preserves settings when migrating, restoring, or fixing the system if it runs into any issues.
 Save the configuration file each time the system configuration changes.

-Click Export Password Secret Seed and then click Save.
+Select Export Password Secret Seed and then click Save.
 The system downloads the system configuration.
-Save this file in a safe location on your network where files are regularly backed up.
+Keep this file in a safe location on your network where files are regularly backed up.

 Uploading the File